With Holiday Travel on the Horizon, Know Your Risk for Thrombosis

 - Fast heart rate

 Standard treatment for thrombosis or embolism is blood-thinning medications or anticoagulants.
-In some cases, thrombolytic therapy with a clot dissolving enzyme, or removing a clot in the lung with surgery or a catheter may be an option.
+In some cases, thrombolytic therapy with a clot-dissolving medication, or removing a clot in the lung with surgery or a catheter may be an option.

 “The UI Health Interventional Radiology and Surgery Departments have expert physicians to perform these life-saving procedures,” says Nelson, “and the Hematology team provides medical treatments according to evidence-based guidelines.”